Kotlin/KEEP/proposals/KEEP-0438-name-based-destructuring.md

 [val number, val string] = pair
 ```

+Note that the position-based syntax still uses `componentN` under the hood.
+That means that cases like extracting the second element of an empty list
+still fail at runtime, following the current behavior.

 **Short syntax.** We also provide a counterpart of the current destructuring
 syntax but using the square brackets.
 This allows developer to continue using
 position-based destructuring when needed, without incurring in longer code.